10 Inference for means

 In this subsection, we describe the procedure to test hypotheses of the type:

 That is, hypotheses for a population mean.
-The hypotheses above are “two-sided”, that is, the alternative hypothesis accounts for both \(\mu<a\) and \(\mu>a\).
+The hypotheses above are “two-sided”, that is, the alternative hypothesis accounts for both μ<a and μ>a.
 We may also test “one-sided” hypotheses, for example,

-Example 10.2 Is the typical US runner getting faster or slower over time?
-We consider this question in the context of the Cherry Blossom race, which is a 10-mile race in Washington, DC each spring.
-The average time for all runners who finished the Cherry Blossom race in 2006 was 93.29 minutes (93 minutes and about 17 seconds).
+Example 10.2 Is the typical finishing time on 10-mile races getting faster or slower over time?
+We consider this question in the context of the Cherry Blossom race, which is a 10-mile race in Washington, DC each Spring.
+The average time for all runners who finished the Cherry Blossom race in 2012 was 94.52 minutes.
 Using data from 100 participants in the 2017 Cherry Blossom race, we want to determine whether runners in this race are getting faster or slower, versus the other possibility that there has been no change.
 The competing hypotheses are:

-The \(p\)-value is then the probability that we observe a test statistic \(Z\) at least as large (in abslute value) as 2.37, under the assumption that \(H_0\) is true.
-By the CLT, the null distribution of the test statistic \(Z\) is approximately \(N(0,1)\).
+The p-value is then the probability that we observe a test statistic Z at least as large (in abslute value) as 1.578, under the assumption that H0 is true.
+By the CLT, the null distribution of the test statistic Z is approximately N(0,1).
 So the p-value is the area of the tails highlighted below

-Note: If we were running a one-sided test, the p-value would have been the area of only one of the tails (that is, we would not have multiplied 1 - pnorm(2.37) by 2).
+Note: If we were running a one-sided test, the p-value would have been the area of only one of the tails (that is, we would not have multiplied 1 - pnorm(1.578) by 2).

 The p-value can be interpreted as follows:

-Under the assumption that the null hypothesis is true (that is, under the assumption that the average 10-mile run time for 2017 was 93.27 minutes), the probability of observing a test statistic \(Z\) at least as large (in absolute value) as the one obtained from the sample is 0.0178.
-At a significance level of \(\alpha = 0.05,\) this p-value indicates that it’s unlikely to observe a sample average like the one in the current sample, if the null hypothesis was true.
-Therefore, we reject the null hypothesis in favor of the alternative.
-We would then say that this sample provided evidence that the average run time in the 2017 Cherry Blossom race was not 93.27 minutes.
-More specifically, it suggests that runners were slower than in 2006.
+Under the assumption that the null hypothesis is true (that is, under the assumption that the average 10-mile run time for 2017 was 94.519 minutes), the probability of observing a test statistic Z at least as large (in absolute value) as the one obtained from the sample is 0.114.
+At a significance level of α=0.05, this p-value indicates that it’s not highly unlikely to observe a sample average like the one in the current sample, if the null hypothesis was true.
+Therefore, we do not reject the null hypothesis.
+We would then say that this sample did not provide evidence that the average run time in the 2017 Cherry Blossom race differed from 94.519 minutes.

 Notice that since the sample size was large enough, using a t-distribution would result in a similar p-value and conclusion: